Near-Pilotless Single Carrier Communications Using Matrix Decomposition: System Model

 Since ${F}$ is unitary,

-where ${\Lambda_x}$ is a $P\times P$ diagonal matrix, ${F_L}$ is a $P\times L$ DFT matrix, ${H_L}$ is a $L\times N_r$ channel matrix, ${Y_f}$ and ${W_f}$ are the frequency domain received signal and additive noise respectively.
-The modelling proposed in \eqref{eq:9} and matrix decomposition blocks are shown in Figure \ref{fig:block_diag}.
-Observe that the transmitted data $x[n]$ can be recovered once ${C_x}$ is known, which in turn is known once ${\Lambda_x}$ is recovered.
-In this paper, we assume perfect timing and frequency synchronization.
+where ${\Lambda_x}$ is a $P\times P$ diagonal matrix, ${F_L}$ is a $P\times L$ partial DFT matrix, ${H_L}$ is a $L\times N_r$ channel matrix, ${Y_f = FY}$ and ${W_f = FW}$ are the frequency domain received signal and additive noise respectively.
+Figure \ref{fig:block_diag}, details the receiver architecture for the blind decoding algorithm using the proposed system model.
+The transmitted data $x[n]$ can be recovered once ${C_x}$ is known, which is known once the signal component ${\Lambda_x}$ is recovered.
+Throughout this paper, we assume that the channel has $L$ multi-paths/taps, perfect timing and frequency synchronization and perfect matched filtering at the receiver.